abiswas3/Verifiable-Differential-Privacy/README.md

 **NOTE:** This is not production ready code, used only for prototyping and generating numbers reported in the paper.
 To reproduce expriments in the paper see instructions below.

+**Attention**: In this repository we simulate inter server communication in a single thread via a for loop.
+A more practical setting is to follow [this example](https://github.com/henrycg/heavyhitters) and setup multiple servers (and adapt the interfaace).
+For the purposes of prototyping we did not find this necessary.

 ## Getting Started

 Make sure you have a working rust and cargo installation